 The camp was very positive and intensive for participants and a great chance for carer respite sustained directly through time away at camp

 We delivered holiday clubs for young people with complex support needs, the young people took part in a range of supported activities.

 SHIP supports young people (0-18 years) with complex support needs in Perth and Kinross to access leisure and recreational activities within their community, whilst providing parents, carers and siblings with much needed respite.

 MECOPP organised a programme of short breaks for carers, and those they care for, from the Gypsy/Traveller community in Scotland.

 These culturally appropriate breaks promoted positive wellbeing, reduced isolation and increased knowledge about carer services in local communities.

 Our project aimed to provide a family sports activity session at the Academy of Sport & Wellbeing in Perth for children with a disability and their families.

 A trampoline and badminton equipment was purchased to provide much need rebound therapy.

-We provided 7 weeks of holiday playscheme, 8 Saturday sessions and 2 Saturday Christmas respite sessions for children and young people with additional support needs living in Perth and Kinross.
+We provided fun, social and active opportunities for children and young people with disabilities, living in Perth and Kinross and their parents/carers.